Storm Huntley: Current work

 Since 2015, Huntley has been involved in three shows on British terrestrial television - the seasonal CBeebies show Down on the Farm and The Wright Stuff and its replacement Jeremy Vine.
 Down on the Farm was nominated for a BAFTA Scotland Award in 2016.

 On Channel 5's daily live morning phone-in debate programme The Wright Stuff and its 2018 replacement Jeremy Vine, she is a co-host, screening and introducing callers to the hosts Matthew Wright and Jeremy Vine and reading out viewer correspondence.
 Since June 2023 she hosts her own solo show from 11:30 (when Vine leaves for his midday BBC Radio 2 programme) through to 12.30, in which she continues the viewer interaction on the topics of the day.

 Personal life

-Around 2016, Huntley was in a relationship with Glaswegian actor Daniel Portman, noted for his role as Podrick Payne in Game of Thrones (2011-2019).
-Together, they attended the London premiere of The Revenant (2015).

 On 30 October 2020, Huntley announced her engagement to Kerr Okan, lead vocalist of The LaFontaines.
 They married on 2 September 2021 on the banks of Loch Lomond.
 Huntley gave birth to their son, Otis, on 11 July 2022.
-In September 2024, Huntley announced that she is expecting her second child, a girl.
-She discussed her experience with gestational diabetes.
-Her maternity leave started on 10 March 2025.